redhat-cop/containers-quickstarts/tool-box/README.md

 [![Docker Repository on Quay](https://quay.io/repository/redhat-cop/tool-box/status "Docker Repository on Quay")](https://quay.io/repository/redhat-cop/tool-box)

-# Tool Box
+# Tool Box 🧰

-This container exists to help folks that can't install ansible, git or other necessary tools.
-It is not to be used in any time of production setting and is not suppportable under an OpenShift subscription.
+This container exists to help people that can't install ansible, git or other necessary tools locally.
+It is not to be used in any type of production setting and is not suppportable under an OpenShift subscription.

-## What's in the box?
+## What's in the box? 👱‍♂

-- `oc` version 3.11.0-0.32.0
+- `oc` version 4.3.0
 - `ansible` v2.8 (stable from `pip`)
 - `python` v3.6
-- `git`
+- `git` 2.18.4
-- `unzip`
+- `unzip` 6.0-43
 - `jq` v1.6
-- `odo`
+- `odo` 1.2.1
-- `helm` Client v3.1.1
+- `helm` Client v3.2.1
-- `tkn` Client v0.3.1
+- `tkn` Client v0.9.0

 If you need something not here, let us know in an issue or submit a PR.